-Carrots are tasty and beneficial for cows, giving them the antioxidant benefits of butter oil, and the benefits of calcium, iron, and potassium.
+Carrots are tasty and beneficial for cows.
+They give them the antioxidant benefits of butter oil, as well as the benefits of calcium, iron, and potassium.

-To ensure your cow doesn’t choke on a carrot, be sure to feed them at ground level as this makes them easier to chew and swallow.
+To ensure your cow doesn’t choke on a carrot, feed them at ground level as this makes them easier to chew and swallow.

 Oranges are amongst the most common fruits fed to cows, either in their dry feed or as an extra food source.

-Not only are oranges and other citrus fruits, like grapefruit, high in nutrients and vitamins, they also have an antimicrobial effect in the cow’s gut. (source)
+Not only are oranges and other citrus fruits, like grapefruit, high in nutrients and vitamins, but they also have an antimicrobial effect on the cow’s gut. (source)

 Cows will eat the entire fruit, peel and pip included, getting essential oils such as d-limonene from the peels.

-Sweet corn is an excellent form of cow feed, providing them with an energy source and they’ll happily tuck into the entire thing, “from the corn kernels to the corn stalks.”
+Sweet corn is an excellent form of cow feed.
+It provides them with an energy source and they’ll happily tuck into the entire thing, “from the corn kernels to the corn stalks.”

-Corn silage is frequently used to supplement the grass available in your cow pastures, and can also “serve as the sole grain source in backgrounding and finishing diets.”
+Corn silage is frequently used to supplement the grass available in your cow pastures.
+Corn silage can also “serve as the sole grain source in backgrounding and finishing diets.”

 Tractor Supply has a good range of cracked corn for cattle available.

-While I wouldn’t recommend breaking out a can of pineapples for your backyard cows, fresh pineapple can help boost their immune system and improve digestion.
+While I wouldn’t recommend breaking out a can of pineapples for your backyard cows, fresh pineapples can help boost their immune system and improve digestion.

-Cows enjoy the occasional pineapple so much, they’ll happily munch their way through the tough rind and will even eat their spiky topknot.
+Cows enjoy the occasional pineapple so much, that they’ll happily munch their way through the tough rind.
+They’ll even eat their spiky topknot.

-Too much of anything can be a bad thing, however, and pineapples have a lot of sugar in them so they should only be fed in moderation.
+Too much of anything can be a bad thing, however.
+Pineapples have a lot of sugar in them so they should only be fed in moderation.

 Despite their large, hard pips, stone fruits like plums and mangoes are both worth considering.

-While cattle will happily eat the entire fruit given the opportunity, this is only advisable with the mango as cows could choke on the smaller plum pips.
+Cattle will happily eat the entire fruit given the opportunity.
+However, this is only advisable with the mango as cows could choke on the smaller plum pips.

-Cows may enjoy the odd slice of watermelon, and even a handful of raspberries if you can spare them, but some fruits could, potentially, kill them.
+Now that we’ve answered the question: ‘Can cows eat apples?’, let’s look at which fruits NOT to feed.
+Cows may enjoy the odd slice of watermelon, and even a handful of raspberries if you can spare them.
+However, some fruits could, potentially, kill them.

 You’d think that, if cows can eat plums, giving them free rein with your cherry trees would be a great way to expand their food sources.